Niharika040/Footwear-Sales-Analytics/README.md

   - **Running** shoes are the most popular product category for women as well, though **Casual** shoes are a close competitor.
   - Women also have a higher preference for **Skate** and **Walking** products compared to men.

+    **Marketing Insights**:

+    Targeting Men:
+  - **Focus on Running Shoes** Since running shoes are the most popular among men, marketing campaigns should emphasize product features that appeal to men, such as performance, comfort, and durability.
+  - **Casual Shoes** Promote casual shoes as a secondary offering, perhaps focusing on comfort and style for everyday wear.
+  -**Special Promotions for Skate Shoes** Although less popular, there is a
+     dedicated market segment for skate shoes.
+Offering targeted promotions or limited-edition designs could help capture more interest.

+  Targeting Women:
+  -**Highlight Running and Casual Shoes** Since both running and casual
+     shoes are popular among women, marketing should emphasize versatility, combining style with performance.
+  -**Increased Focus on Skate Shoes** Women show more interest in skate
+    shoes compared to men.
+Tailored marketing for this segment, with trendy designs, could increase sales.
+  -**Walking Shoes** Women's preference for walking shoes indicates an opportunity for promoting comfort-focused product lines.

 ---